Marklm72583/swap-torpedo/README.md

 # Swap Torpedo - A Magisk Module

-## Universal swap (zram, vmswap, etc etc) destroyer - run faster and more reliably!
+## Universal compressed-memory swap (zram, etc etc) destroyer - run faster and more reliably!

 By EarlyMon @ XDA - version 1.1

 Swap is a way to expand your RAM using clever software and some unused storage space.
 You see it a lot in Android as zram or vmswap, that is, compressed-memory swap.
-Storage-based swap is fine, compressed-memory swap - not so much.
+Storage-based swap is fine, compressed-memory swap, like zram - not so much.

 Swap is a fine thing for desktops with sufficient resources and for Android devices really hampered with too little ram.